procitec/qt/qtwebengine/src/3rdparty/chromium/docs/media/gpu/video_decoder_perf_test_usage.md

 ## Command line options
 Multiple command line arguments can be given to the command:

      -v                   enable verbose mode, e.g. -v=2.
     --vmodule             enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2.

     --output_folder       overwrite the output folder used to store performance metrics, if not specified results
                           will be stored in the current working directory.
-    --use_vd             use the new VD-based video decoders, instead of the default VDA-based video decoders.
+    --use-legacy          use the legacy VDA-based video decoders.
     --use_vd_vda          use the new VD-based video decoders with a wrapper that translates to the VDA interface, used to test interaction with older components expecting the VDA interface.
+    --linear_output       use linear buffers as the final output of the decoder which may require the use of an image processor internally.
+This flag only works in conjunction with --use_vd_vda.
+                          Disabled by default.
+    --use-gl              specify which GPU backend to use, possible values include desktop (GLX), egl (GLES w/ ANGLE), and swiftshader (software rendering)
+    --ozone-platform      specify which Ozone platform to use, possible values depend on build configuration but normally include x11, drm, wayland, and headless

     --gtest_help          display the gtest help and exit.
     --help                display this help and exit.

 ## Source code
 See the video decoder performance tests [source code](https://cs.chromium.org/chromium/src/media/gpu/video_decode_accelerator_perf_tests.cc).